JJM912/Myproject/README.md

 The app stores classroom activity data using a local SQLite database.

+### How do learners interact with it?

+Learners interact with the app in several ways.

+In the **Word** section, students view vocabulary cards, think about meanings, check answers after the teacher flips the card, and choose either **I Know It** or **Save to My Words**.
+Students can later review saved words in their personal word list and remove words after memorizing them.

+In the **Reading** section, students read each sentence, select a tag, create color-coded highlights, and write short comments or questions.
+Before class results are shared, students can see only their own tags and highlights.
+After the teacher shares class highlights, students can compare their responses with the whole class and use the shared results for group discussion.

 ---

 ## Classroom Use

+### How is the app used in the lesson?

 The app is used in the lesson in the following sequence: